davidmoten/rxjava-extras/README.md

 ```
 Don't rely on the output order!

+Under the covers elements are requested from `a` and `b` in alternating batches of 128 by default.
+The batch size is configurable in another overload.

 Transformers.orderedMergeWith
 ------------------------------
 To merge two (or more) streams in order (according to a `Comparator`):